 Courtney has a passion to serve students in their pursuit of higher education.
 She feels the Ph.D. in Leadership is a perfect fit to provide her with the knowledge and skills to aid students, and influence the realm of higher education for the betterment of the state.

 Sheldon is the founder and President of Pentacles of Pride, a nonprofit organization focused on universal religious freedom and human relief.
-Sheldon travels to various countries each year to expand the nonprofit and has also opened the “River Valley Center for Healing,” a for-profit institute focusing on alternative health and wellness located in Russellville, AR.
+Sheldon is also a staff writer for the Log Cabin Democrat newspaper in Conway, Arkansas.
 Leadership plays an integral role in his daily life as an ordained priest, a spiritual counselor, and an internationally recognized online personality.

 Noah Washburn is the Program Director for the 4-H Youth Development component of the University of Arkansas Division of Agriculture Cooperative Extension Service.
 His career started in Louisiana where he worked as a 4-H agent, agriculture agent, and parish chair with the LSU AgCenter Extension Service.
 After 20 years in Louisiana, he came to Arkansas to work as a County Extension Agent – Staff Chair in Union County.
 He soon advanced to serve as Associate District Director, where he provided administrative leadership to agents in 25 southwest Arkansas counties.
 Noah earned both a BS and MS from Louisiana Tech University where he specialized in animal and equine science.
 He and his wife Lisa live in Hot Springs, Arkansas.

-Shannon serves as the Vice-President for Multicultural and Diversity for the Arkansas Academic Advising Network (ArkAAN).
-He is also the co-founder and chairman of the Lakeside High School Class of 2006 Scholarship Initiative in Lake Village, which provides annual scholarships to at-risk youth pursuing higher education.
+Shannon serves as President Elect for the Arkansas Academic Advising Network (ArkAAN).
+He is also the co-founder and chairman of the Lakeside High School Class of 2006 Scholarship Initiative in Lake Village, which awards annual scholarships to youth pursuing post-secondary education.
 Shannon anticipates the PhD in Leadership will effectively prepare him to lead at impeccable levels, equip him with the knowledge and expertise to respond to the needs of Arkansans, and help move the state forward.
 Shannon and his wife Kendra reside in Central Arkansas with their three children, Kaliah, Kavaughn, and Khristian.